syedkazmi01/Sentanal/README.md

 # Sentanal: An AI-Powered Tool for Identifying Signs of Depression in User Tweets
-_Sentanal_ is an X/Twitter sentiment analysis tool that detects signs of depression in text-based user tweets by leveraging pre-trained models from **Hugging Face** and **OpenAI's ChatGPT** LLM to classify levels of depression in user tweets and assist in enabling early intervention.
+_Sentanal_ is an X/Twitter sentiment analysis tool that detects signs of depression in text-based user tweets by leveraging pre-trained models from **Hugging Face** and **OpenAI's ChatGPT** LLM to classify the level of depression in user tweets and assist in enabling early intervention.

 ## Models and References

 **This application uses the following pre-trained models for depression analysis and emotion classification:**

-### Depression Classification Model
+### Depression Analysis Model

 - **Model**: [DeProBERTa (rafalposwiata/deproberta-large-depression)](https://huggingface.co/rafalposwiata/deproberta-large-depression)
 - **Description**: Fine-tuned RoBERTa model for detecting depression severity in text content